Prof. dr hab. Robert W. Ciborowski (University of Bialystok, Poland)

 1. Studies of BUN is a legal and economic journal, used to document scientific achievements and exchange views mainly on topics related to the methodology of legal and economic research.

-2. Editors accept only original texts written in English or Russian, prepared especially for BUN Studies.
+2. Editors accept only original texts written in English, prepared especially for BUN Studies.
 Texts may take the form of scientific articles, research reports, reviews.

 3. Articles should be sent by e-mail to the e-mail address email@example.com.
 Along with the text, a scan of the signed documents should be sent (available on the Editorial Board’s website): license agreement, author’s declaration.